TwilioQuest/twilioquest-dev-fundamentals/levels/tower_of_knowledge/objectives/fs-06-touch/description.md

 cloud.txt
 ```

 To complete this objective, use `touch` to create a new file with a name of your choosing.
-Then, find the filepath that leads to this new directory.
+Then, find the path that leads to this new file.
 You might want to use `cd` and `pwd` like you did in previous objectives!

 Once you've found it, enter the path to your new file in the input on the right.
 Then click the _HACK_ button.